YoRyan/dsddns/README.md

 ## Installation

-Grab Windows and Linux binaries from the [releases](https://github.com/YoRyan/dsddns/releases) page.
+Grab Linux, Windows, and MacOS binaries from the [releases](https://github.com/YoRyan/dsddns/releases) page.

 Or, to build and install your own copy,